We have put together a guide to doing festivals more ethically, with tips that can carry across from the festival ground into our day to day lives.

 It is hard to avoid disposable plastic products at a festival ground, especially if it runs over a weekend.
 But coming prepared and planning your supplies ahead will allow you to maintain minimal impact on the environment while having a great time.

-While England is potentially banning plastic straws and single use plastics, it is a crucial time for consumers to move away from disposable items and look to a more sustainable way of approaching portable meals at events.
+While England is banning single use plastics, it is a crucial time for consumers to move away from disposable items and look to a more sustainable way of approaching portable meals at events.
 Reusable drinking straws and BYO plates and cutlery are great staples to bring along for the weekend.
-Re-play stock plates and various utensils made from curbside collected HDPE plastic, that are a perfect size and come in many vibrant colours.
 Bringing a reusable cup such as a KeepCup as your go-to cup for the weekend is another useful, sustainable way to minimise your footprint at the festival ground.
 With these small, lightweight and convenient items, you could almost go the whole weekend, waste free.

 Another necessity for a weekend in the country is a torch or portable light, as we can’t always rely on our phones.
 Little Sun produce small portable lights that are fully solar powered.
 They are compact and have a long battery life, with up to 50 hours of power from five hours of charging in sunlight!

 So, enjoy the festivities and great music with this ethical guide, while knowing you can minimise your environmental impact with just a few easy steps.
-Check out Good On You to find other ways you can maintain your ethical and sustainable approach, to fashion, festivals and more.
+Check out Good On You to find other ways you can maintain your more sustainable approach, to fashion, festivals and more.